Dherse/magritte/doc/VkExternalMemoryHandleTypeFlagBits.md

 ```

 # Description
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies a POSIX file descriptor handle that has only limited valid usage outside of Vulkan and other compatible APIs.
+- [`OPAQUE_FD`] specifies a POSIX file descriptor handle that has only limited valid usage outside of Vulkan and other compatible APIs.
 It  **must**  be compatible with the POSIX system calls `dup`, `dup2`, `close`, and the non-standard system call `dup3`.
 Additionally, it  **must**  be transportable over a socket using an `SCM_RIGHTS` control message.
 It owns a reference to the underlying memory resource represented by its Vulkan memory object.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies an NT handle that has only limited valid usage outside of Vulkan and other compatible APIs.
+- [`OPAQUE_WIN32`] specifies an NT handle that has only limited valid usage outside of Vulkan and other compatible APIs.
 It  **must**  be compatible with the functions `DuplicateHandle`, `CloseHandle`, `CompareObjectHandles`, `GetHandleInformation`, and `SetHandleInformation`.
 It owns a reference to the underlying memory resource represented by its Vulkan memory object.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies a global share handle that has only limited valid usage outside of Vulkan and other compatible APIs.
+- [`OPAQUE_WIN32_KMT`] specifies a global share handle that has only limited valid usage outside of Vulkan and other compatible APIs.
 It is not compatible with any native APIs.
 It does not own a reference to the underlying memory resource represented by its Vulkan memory object, and will therefore become invalid when all Vulkan memory objects associated with it are destroyed.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies an NT handle returned by `IDXGIResource1`::`CreateSharedHandle` referring to a Direct3D 10 or 11 texture resource.
+- [`D3D11_TEXTURE`] specifies an NT handle returned by `IDXGIResource1`::`CreateSharedHandle` referring to a Direct3D 10 or 11 texture resource.
 It owns a reference to the memory used by the Direct3D resource.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies a global share handle returned by `IDXGIResource`::`GetSharedHandle` referring to a Direct3D 10 or 11 texture resource.
+- [`D3D11_TEXTURE_KMT`] specifies a global share handle returned by `IDXGIResource`::`GetSharedHandle` referring to a Direct3D 10 or 11 texture resource.
 It does not own a reference to the underlying Direct3D resource, and will therefore become invalid when all Vulkan memory objects and Direct3D resources associated with it are destroyed.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies an NT handle returned by `ID3D12Device`::`CreateSharedHandle` referring to a Direct3D 12 heap resource.
+- [`D3D12_HEAP`] specifies an NT handle returned by `ID3D12Device`::`CreateSharedHandle` referring to a Direct3D 12 heap resource.
 It owns a reference to the resources used by the Direct3D heap.
-- [`VK_EXTERNAL_MEMORY_HANDLE_TYPE_FLAG_BITS`] specifies an NT handle returned by `ID3D12Device`::`CreateSharedHandle` referring to a Direct3D 12 committed resource.
+- [`D3D12_RESOURCE`] specifies an NT handle returned by `ID3D12Device`::`CreateSharedHandle` referring to a Direct3D 12 committed resource.
 It owns a reference to the memory used by the Direct3D resource.
 - [`HOST_ALLOCATION_EXT`] specifies a host pointer returned by a host memory allocation command.
 It does not own a reference to the underlying memory resource, and will therefore become invalid if the host memory is freed.
 - [`HOST_MAPPED_FOREIGN_MEMORY_EXT`] specifies a host pointer to *host mapped foreign memory*.
 It does not own a reference to the underlying memory resource, and will therefore become invalid if the foreign memory is unmapped or otherwise becomes no longer available.
 - [`DMA_BUF_EXT`] is a file descriptor for a Linux dma_buf.
 It owns a reference to the underlying memory resource represented by its Vulkan memory object.